compas-dev/compas_fab/docs/examples/09_ros_create_urdf_ur10_on_tower.rst

 1. Install
 ==========

-Please read through the example XXX, prepare the catkin workspace and install the requirements in point 0.
+Please read through the example  `Creating a URDF with an UR5 robot and a custom end-effector <07_ros_create_urdf_ur5_with_measurement_tool.rst>`_, install the requirements in point **0.** and prepare the catkin workspace.

 1. Export meshes
 ================

-* Before exporting, please move the geometry of the tower such that they are positioned in their zero-positions and make sure that the model is defined in *meters*.
+* Before exporting, please move the elements of the tower's axes such that they are positioned in their zero-positions and make sure that the model is defined in *meters*.
 * Define the axes with lines and mark the initial joint positions with a point.
-* Then export both visual and a collision meshes.
-For the moveable meshes select "Export with origin" and select the respective point you just defined before.
+* Then export both visual and collision meshes: For the moveable meshes choose "Export with origin" and select the respective point you just defined before.
   The export format must be ROS-friendly, like .stl or .obj (see below).
 (Here we use the same visual and collision meshes.)